 Courses for the RIDGS Graduate Minor

-These fall 2025 courses are eligible for fulfillment of the RIDGS graduate minor.
+These spring 2026 courses are eligible for fulfillment of the RIDGS graduate minor.
 Students must consult with DGS or GPC to request a GPAS exception.

 Find detailed course information on Schedule Builder.